fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 table is examined.

 `inmap`: shall be a scalar integer expression of kind `int_index`.
 It is an `intent(in)` argument.
-It is the index to the inverse table whose validity is being examined.
+It is an index to the inverse table whose validity is being examined.

 ##### Result character